 Out of hours, leave a message and we'll ring you back or, if you prefer, you can email Paul

-We charge £92 to service the first appliance and £66 for each additional appliance except hobs, which are £36.
+We charge £94 to service the first appliance and £68 for each additional appliance.
 All our prices include VAT.

 Where parts and repair work are needed these are charged extra but we’ll talk it over with you first.
 We take payment when we finish; cash, cheque or bank transfer but not cards.

-We work with mains gas (natural gas) and LPG
+We work with mains gas only (natural gas) not LPG

 Potterton Kingfisher 2CF open-flued gas boiler stripped down with the combustion cover panel, air inlet filters and main burner laid out on the sheet